larshollingsed/07-13-schoolwork-api/readme.md

 # add a collaborator
 # :name is the collaborator's name
+# returns the new collaborator in JSON format
 get "/api/collaborators/add/:name" do
   collaborator = Collaborator.add({"collaborator_name" => params["name"]})
   json collaborator.json_format